ruifig/czrpc/README.md

 * No security features provided
 	* Because the framework is intended to be used between trusted parties (e.g: between servers).
 	* The application can specify its own transport, therefore having a chance to encrypt anything if required.

+# How to build #

+The framework itself is just headers.
+Nothing to build.
+At the moment it only work with Visual Studio, although there isn't really any platform specific code.
+To run the unit tests or the provided samples:

+1. First download Asio by running the batch file "get_standalone_asio.bat".
+2. Open the provided Visual Studio Solution
+3. Set the "tests" project as startup, or the ChatServer/ChatClient